MasoniteFramework/starter-package/README.md

 **Publish your package on PyPi**

-To publish the package read the Official Documentation guide on [publishing package to PyPi](https://docs.masoniteproject.com/advanced/creating-packages#uploading-to-pypi).
+To publish the package read the Official Documentation on [publishing package to PyPi](https://docs.masoniteproject.com/advanced/creating-packages#uploading-to-pypi).

-A Github workflow is already configure to publish the package to PyPi when a release is created.
+A Github workflow is already configured to publish the package to PyPi when a release is created.
 You just have to:

 1. Login/register on [pypi.io](https://pypi.io/).
-2. Add your credentials as Github secrets in this repository: `PYPI_USERNAME` and `PYPI_PASSWORD`
+2. Add your credentials as Github Secrets in this repository: `PYPI_USERNAME` and `PYPI_PASSWORD`

 More info in [Contributing Documentation](CONTRIBUTING.md).